Cont. from Homepage:

-I had the unusual fortune of working for a non-partisan democracy organization chaired by Senator John McCain, in Kenya, during the time that Senators McCain and Barack Obama ran for and locked up the Republican and Democratic nominations for President of the United States, respectively, and the “birther” movement was born in the United States, and during the time that Kenya experienced a failed presidential election and the unprecedented violence triggered from that election.
+It was a strange fortune to work for a non-partisan Republican Party-affliated democracy organization chaired by Senator John McCain, in Kenya, during the time that Sen. McCain and Sen. Barack Obama ran for and clinched the Republican and Democratic nominations for President of the United States, respectively, and the “Birther Movement”, later led by Donald Trump, was born in the United States.

 Some Personal Geography

-I live with my family on the Mississippi Gulf Coast in the American “Deep South”–an area known best to the rest of the world for our experience with Hurricane Katrina (and more recently the BP oil rig blowout).
+I live with my family on the Mississippi Gulf Coast in the American “Deep South”–an area known best to the rest of the world for our experience with Hurricane Katrina (in 2005, and the 2010 Deepwater Horizon BP oil rig blowout).
 And of course Mississippi as a whole is most often thought of for its place in the history of race relations and civil rights in the United States, and as a “less developed” region in some respects.
 It is a nice place to live and work in the early 21st Century, as is Kenya.
 We are active in our local church congregation and community as well as keeping an eye on things going on in the wider world.

 My primary professional career is as a lawyer, originally in private practice and for ten+ years “in-house” with large publicly held corporations in the U.S. defense industry, and now in healthcare administration after another stint in private practice.

-Although I have lived in Mississippi for years [update: as of mid-2013 I am dividing my time between Mississippi and Florida] I grew up in the suburbs of a large Midwestern city.
+Although I have lived in the Deep South for years I grew up in the suburbs of a large Midwestern city.
 I studied political science and economics at the University of Missouri and law at Vanderbilt.
 [Fun fact: I was admitted to the Class of ’85 with Michelle Obama at Princeton but attended Mizzou in the class with Sheryl Crow and Brad Pitt instead.]

 I thus look at East African and American issues here from a distinctively “outside the beltway”, “Third Coast” perspective.